 Attachment Two, "Tryon International Equestrian Center," has developed an extensive web presence.

-Under Attachment Three, “Scenes Around Forest City,” we have highlighted a few special events from in and around Forest City that we would like to share: our Christmas village atmosphere with over 1,000,000 lights, our award winning McNair Field baseball stadium and other slices of life around Town.
+Under Attachment Three, "Scenes Around Forest City," we have highlighted a few special events from in and around Forest City that we would like to share: our Christmas village atmosphere with over 1,000,000 lights, our award winning McNair Field baseball stadium and other slices of life around Town.
 As a special addition for Christmas 2016, we have added drone footage that highlights downtown during the season.
-This video can be found on Youtube by searching “Christmas in the Forest” by Scenic Over Sights, or by click here.
+This video can be found on Youtube or by searching "Christmas in the Forest" by Scenic Over Sights.

 Under Attachment Four, "Regional Attractions," we have placed regional images of major attractions within one hour of Forest City that generate considerable hotel traffic.

 Attachment Five, "Florence Mill Re-Development," provides information on the site immediately adjacent to the Downtown called Florence Mill.
 At the end of this tab a narrative is included that explains how the Town has taken the necessary steps to grandfather up to 60% state and federal tax credits for the property's redevelopment.
 The Town owns this site and has spent over $3 million dollars on the Florence Mill complex.
 The Town would welcome development opportunities whereby it could transfer this property for a hotel, condominiums or commercial development.

 Attachment Six, "Florence Mill Park," will become a major focal point for downtown.
 This site is immediately adjacent to the Florence Mill.
 Park construction is scheduled to be completed in the spring of 2018.
 The site will house an amphitheater, splash pads, outdoor plaza and water features.